Learn how to make the best homemade pita bread with just 5 simple ingredients. This easy recipe tastes authentic and is perfectly soft and crispy.

 There’s something about homemade bread that just can’t be beat.
-It’s super fresh and tastes absolutely delicious.
-This homemade pita bread is a favorite, as well as breadsticks, pizza dough, french bread and rosemary focaccia.
+Whether it’s naan, breadsticks or French bread it’s fresh and delicious.
+Homemade pita bread is a favorite and I love pairing it with homemade hummus!

-This recipe can be made 2 ways – in the oven or on the stove.
-I’ve found cooking it on the stove is easier, however it results in a more chewy pita bread.
-If you want a true authentic pita, I recommend cooking in the oven and lightly misting the dough with water just before it goes in.
-This will help the dough puff up and become crispy, light and airy.
+This easy pita bread recipe can be made in the oven or on the stove.
+Cooking it on the stovetop is easier, however it results in a more chewy pita bread.
+If you want an authentic pita, I recommend to cook it in the oven and lightly mist the dough with water just before it goes in.
+This helps the dough puff up and become crispy, light and airy.

 - Make yeast mixture and let sit.
 Combine warm water, active dry yeast and sugar in a large bowl.
 Mix in 1/2 cup flour and let sit for 10 minutes, or until it has puffed up.